soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

 * Alternate ways to spur innovation
     - research tournaments. innovation need not be 'complete.' think DARPA challenges.
     - patent buyout

+#### Managing Sports --- No good solution

+* returns ~ f(competitive, star_power, home_team)
+* If team level, say we start with one weak team, it may harm gate tickets for everyone else. it can be that the total payoffs for the teams are lower.
+* fixes:
+    - rookie draft in Am. football, worst team gets the first pick
+        + ineffective as rich teams buy best players.
+    - reserve clause, bound the player for the career to a team (baseball)
+        + ruled illegal as limited player salaries. ineffective.
+    - salary cap (NBA and NFL)
+        + transfer or earnings from players to owners
+    - revenue sharing
+        + NFL does most.
+    - multiple divisions w/ relegation
+    - transfer fees
+        + not v. successful

+### Corruption

+* If multiple agencies are corrupt, it is a bigger problem

 #### Profits